 But, as far as some were concerned, it was most certainly not over.

 Despite his capture as part of the garrison, Ernie O’Malley was able to slip out with several others through a side-door in the Jameson Distillery.
 The escapees hurried over the Church Street Bridge and walked along the river until they were opposite the still-smouldering Four Courts, the site of their defiant stand mere hours before.

 After pausing to gaze with morbid fascination at the gaping holes and crumbling upper storeys, the party hurried on.
-After spending the night in a friendly house, they travelling the next morning to Bray, first by tram and then on foot, hoping to link up with their compatriots.
+The night was spent in a friendly house before they travelled the next morning to Bray, first by tram and then on foot, hoping to link up with their compatriots.
 Instead they found only to find a smoking ruin in place of its barracks, its anti-Treaty garrison having set the building alight before withdrawing to Blessington, Co.
 Wicklow, where the rest of the IRA in South Dublin were mustering.
 O’Malley could not help but sourly wonder where they had been when the Four Courts needed them.

 Regardless, he and his party commandeered a motor – carjacking being a common occurrence in Ireland by then – and drove to Blessington.
 Taking charge as the most senior officer present, O’Malley ordered for the village to be fortified as best it could, with barricades thrown up and mines scattered on the roads leading in.
 The inhabitants probably did not appreciate the intrusion, but no matter.

 The next day, about seventy men from the Tipperary IRA arrived in a ragtag flotilla of char-a-bancs, Crossley tenders and motorcars.
 Combined, the Dubliners and the newcomers now numbered one hundred and thirty.
 Equipped with mines and explosives, as well as their firearms, they posed a formidable challenge.
 At last, O’Malley felt he could take the fight to the enemy.